 After Recording - What’s Next?

-- Enhance your files using Zencastr’s automatic postproduction or use another editing software.
+Enhance and combine your files using Zencastr’s automatic postproduction or use another editing software.